Always From Scratch

 Why This Recipe

 The beginning of spring means Pasta Primavera.
 This dish is a wonderful way to use all of the seasonal spring veggies.
 The one thing that makes this recipe different from the rest is frying vegetables separately.
-Frying the mushrooms first, then the zucchini will make sure you get crisp delicious vegetables that don't turn into mush because you cook them all in the same pan at the same time.
+Frying the mushrooms first, then the zucchini, will make sure you get crisp, delicious vegetables that don't turn into mush because you cook them all in the same pan at the same time.

 The key to a perfect primavera is making sure that all of your vegetables are not just steamed!
+This recipe also uses a light olive oil-based sauce instead of cream sauces that more Americanized versions might use.
+Lighter sauces like this are perfect for the Spring.

 Ingredient Notes and Substitutions